 Our Staff Will Take Care of Your Child's Smile

-We recommend wiping the mouths of infants and toddlers out with a wet washcloth after each feeding to remove any residual food for the bacteria.
+We recommend wiping out the mouths of infants and toddlers out with a wet washcloth after each feeding to remove any residual food for the bacteria.
 We also recommend not putting your baby to bed with anything other than warm water in their bottle.

 For older kids, we recommend brushing at least twice a day and flossing once a day.
-Flossing is crucial for removal of any residual food for the bacteria from spaces between teeth where the toothbrush can not reach.
+Flossing is crucial for the removal of any residual food for the bacteria from spaces between teeth where the toothbrush can not reach.

 Though fluoride has many beneficial roles in preventing cavities, in high concentrations in can cause detrimental effects to developing teeth.
 Often parents are unaware of a child’s potential sources of fluoride.